ucc23/ucc/_clusters/ocsn40.md

 UTI_C_lit: 0.33
 UTI_C_dup: 1.0
 UTI_summary: |
-    OCSN 40 is a relatively close, moderately populated, very dense object of very high C3 quality.
+    <b>OCSN 40</b> is a moderately populated, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, near the mid-plane.
 It was recently reported in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 24.9